selhorn/doc-test/README-new.md

 ### Usage ###
-Use this template to automate the auto scale implementation by providing the parameter values.
-You can use or change the default parameter values, which are defined in the AWS CloudFormation template on the AWS Console.
-If using the AWS CLI, use the [JSON parameter file](#json).
+One you have launched the CFT from the marketplace, you need complete the template by parameter values.
+The following table can help you gather the information you need before beginning the template.

 | Parameter | Required | Description |